masx200/Gemini-CLI-UI/docs/tools/mcp-server.md

 ## Tool Execution Flow

-When the Gemini model decides to use an MCP tool, the following execution flow
+When the qwen model decides to use an MCP tool, the following execution flow
 occurs:

 ### 1. Tool Invocation